Taking Tomb Raider Screenshots and Gameplay Video

 Recording Tomb Raider PC Gameplay Video

-Fraps and Bandicam (the same programs recommended for screenshots, above) can also do video capture.
-They work with both the classic and new games.
+Fraps, Bandicam, and GeForce Experience (the same programs recommended for screenshots, above) can also do video capture.
+Streaming programs like OBS Studio can also record gameplay offline.
+These programs work with both the classic and new games.
 There are also a host of other, more advanced programs that will allow you to edit your video, mix in other sources, such as audio commentary, graphic overlays, etc., for livestreaming and let's playing.
 This is a complex, constantly evolving area, which is beyond the scope of this section.
 I would recommend checking out various livestreamers and YouTubers who play the games you want to record and seeing what equipment and software they use.

 Recording Tomb Raider Console Gameplay Video